 A key factor in your success regarding how to plant a banana tree is where it is planted.
 The growing spot should be in full to partial sun, as banana trees require at least six to eight hours of sunlight per day.
 The less sunlight, the smaller yield of fruit the tree will produce.

 Banana trees love water, but not too much.
 To avoid the banana plant rotting, choose an area that has good drainage and won’t sit in water.

 Banana trees also love humidity.
 If your climate tends to lean toward hot, humid summers, your banana trees will thrive happily because they are actually tropical plants.

 Once you’ve settled on a proper growing site, it’s time to find your banana tree!
 Do your research to see what variety will thrive in your growing zone.
 Banana trees are widely sold online, where you can be selective about the variety you want.
-You can buy a Grand Nain Banana online.
+You can online at Fast Growing Trees.

 If you prefer to buy locally, you can find potted banana trees at some plant nurseries and garden centers.
 Banana trees grow in clumps, so you could also find a banana owner near you who is willing to divide their banana tree.
 If you don’t know anyone, search for online gardening groups that are specific to your area.
 This is a great, cost-friendly way to get a banana tree.